vmware/container-service-extension/docs/README.md

                                 --memory 4096 --cpu 4 --template photon-v2
                                 --storage-profile Development

-# Info on a given node.
+# info on a given node.
 If the node is of type nfsd, it displays info about Exports.
 $ vcd cse node info nfsd-xxxx mycluster

 # delete 2 nodes from a cluster